Chairman-Trevor Huggard AM

 Mr Brady has formed and operated his own record, publishing and advertising companies, and worked with several advertising agencies.
 He has also held directorships of tourism Victoria and several charity and non-profit organisations, including Variety and the Prostate Cancer Foundation of Australia.

 Mr Brady currently works at Melbourne radio station 3AW.
 He was awarded the Order of Australia in June 2013 for service to the community and to music as a composer and performer.

 Executive Officer – Pauline Hobbs

 Pauline joined the Seaworks Foundation in March 2014.
-Her prior work experience brings a depth and breadth of knowledge to the Seaworks vision.
+Her prior work experience brings relevant experience to deliver the strategic direction of the organisation.